Biomarker-Development-at-INM7/JTrack-Documents/docs/source/EMA.rst

 - **A permission was denied by mistake**

   Go to **System Settings -> Apps -> JTrack EMA+** and enable the required permission again.

+If the issue remains, complete the :ref:`Before Contacting Us <before-contacting-us>` checklist before sending a support request.